Anthropology, the study of humans and society, is an engaging field with many opportunities.

 Human evolution and archaeology focuses on the biological part of human behavior looking at human evolution and current human variation as well as adding a time dimension by studying past civilization and their cultures.

 MC offers courses in anthropology, sociocultural anthropology, and human evolution.
 Courses are offered each semester, including Introduction to Archaeology and World Cultures, and archaeological field research projects.

-MC does not offer a degree or certificate in anthropology, though the courses fulfill social science requirements for the General Studies Social Sciences, Administration, and Health Core (SSAH) and social science distribution requirements for the General Education Program.
+MC does not offer a degree or certificate in anthropology, though the courses fulfill social science requirements for the general studies social sciences, administration, and health (SSAH) core and social science distribution requirements for the General Education Program.
 In addition, ANTH 201: Intro to Sociocultural Anthropology and ANTH 256: World Cultures fulfill the global/cultural perspectives requirement.

+Students planning to transfer to a four-year institution should follow the general studies degree in the social sciences, administration and health (SSAH) core, which allows you the flexibility take courses according to the requirements of your transfer school.
 Anthropology courses lay a solid academic foundation for numerous majors.
 Many MC students plan to transfer to a four-year college or university to complete their BA or BS in anthropology.

 All students should review the advising guide and consult an advisor.
 Most courses have either assessment levels that must be met or prerequisites (courses that must be taken first).
 Part-time students and those who need to meet assessment levels or take prerequisite courses will take longer to complete a degree.
 An advisor will help make sure you are taking your courses in the right order.